bkesterbyld/maroon-potato/src/pages/index.md

       - title: APIs for Legacy Products
         title_align: left
         content: >
-          Publish data sets from your existing products that are browsed online or accessed through APIs
+          Publish and monetize data sets from your existing products—customers can browse data online or access it via API to power their own solutions.
         content_align: left
         actions: []
         actions_align: left